How to file Minnesota’s annual report

 Can I file my Minnesota annual report early?

 Yes, you can file as early as January 1 of the calendar year.
+Your first annual renewal is due in the calendar year following the year of original registration.

 What if I need to amend my annual report after filing?